saamusc/saamusc.github.io/_posts/2000-01-02-activities.md

 Fall 2016:

 - December 3, 2016:
-  * We had a great first meeting at the [LISGSA Fall Networking Event]!
+  * We had a great first meeting at the LISGSA Fall Networking Event!
 We shared lunch, talked about career paths in archives, and shared tips for professional success.
 After a group discussion, we broke out for a focused chat about the Society of American Archivists - what it is, what it does, and what it provides for new professionals.
 We also discussed local and regional groups: making connections and laying the practical groundwork for forming a student chapter of SAA. [[event flyer](/img/LISGSA-Fall2016.jpg)]